guyplusplus/Kibana-Plugin-Custom-Form-Filter-Visualization-Legacy/README.md

 # Kibana Plugin - Custom Form Filter Visualization

-This plugin is built and compiled for Kibana v7.6.2.
+This plugin is built and compiled for Kibana **v7.6.2**.
 It is in a legacy format, not compatible for Kibana 7.7 onward.
+Also as the APIs are very volitile, under work toward the new plugin modern architecture, the code does not work for v7.7.0 nor v7.7.1.

 The plugin is based on [kbn_tp_custom_visualizations](https://github.com/elastic/kibana/tree/v7.6.2/test/plugin_functional/plugins/kbn_tp_custom_visualizations).